woudc/woudc-guidebook/README.md

 ### Requirements

-Python 2.7 or greater.
+Ruby 2.0 or greater.

 ## Dependencies

-This package uses [jeykll](http://jekyllrb.org) as a static site generator and requires the following dependencies to be installed on the system:
+This package uses [jekyll](https://jekyllrb.com) as a static site generator and requires the following dependencies to be installed on the system:

 - ruby2.0